- 1 Why Bother to Secure your Garage?

 This should go without saying but leaving the garage door open while you run an errand or overnight is a bad idea.
 You are just asking for someone cruising the neighborhood to pull up and steal your things.
 So, make sure you only keep your garage doors open when you need immediate access and are in a position to keep an eye on things.

 If you have a hard time remembering to close your garage doors, you can buy a closer that works on a timer and will close your door for you.
-If you’re interested, you may also read our tips on how to lock your garage door.
+If you’re interested, you may also read our tips on how to install a lock for your garage door.
 Of course, if you are working in the yard and don’t want the door to close, you can manually override the timer as well.
 There are a couple of these units advertised, but the one below gets the best reviews on Amazon.

 Or, you could go use the opportunity to invest in a home automation system to make sure your door is closed from anywhere you have a cellular connection.
 Just over to our home automation product comparison page to see all of the options for garage door openers that are out there.
-We’ve covered several WiFi and Z-Wave versions in detail like the Quirky Ascend, the Linear Z-Wave opener, Garageio, and our home grown solution.
-To save on the cost, you can also explore a number of open source home automation software to use on your garage.
+We’ve covered several WiFi and Z-Wave versions in detail like the Quirky Ascend, the Linear Z-Wave opener, Garageio, and the DIY smart garage door opener.
+To save on the cost, you can also explore a number of open-source home automation software to use on your garage.

 How to Secure Your Emergency Release